garrelj1/jni-book/Readme.md

 `System.loadLibrary("YourLibraryHere")`

 ### From section *2.4 Create the Native Method Header File*
-Native methods always receive two extract args in addition to args declared in the Java method declaration.
+Native methods always receive two extra args in addition to args declared in the Java method declaration.
 1. `JNIEnv` interface pointer
 2. A `jobject` reference to the Java object that the native method is being called from